 What is certain, however, is that Freud was ambitious and brilliant.
 When he entered university at the age of 17, he was already fluent in French, English, German, Spanish, and Italian.
 Even before turning 20, he was a workaholic.
 Initially, Sigi had chosen the path of law, but in 1873, he made a 90-degree turn toward medicine, a field undergoing significant upheaval at the time.

-The major ailment of the era was neurasthenia, a generic term that encompassed almost everything that went awry in households: depression, bipolar disorder, attention disorders, panic attacks, and many more.
-In short, the soul’s afflictions accompanying the rise of industrialization, the breakdown of families, increasing proximity among singles, and the stress of urban life.
+The biggest, most trending mental problem was neurasthenia, a generic term that encompassed almost everything that went awry in households: depression, bipolar disorder, attention disorders, panic attacks, and many more.
+In short, the soul’s afflictions accompany the rise of industrialization, the breakdown of families, increasing proximity among singles, and the stress of urban life.

 Drugged on Ambition

-However, Freud is still too young to make his contribution.
+Unfortunately, Freud was too young and too junior to make any contribution to that.
+He watched the medial, flourishing Vienna medical scene with impatience from the tiny little room of his hospital wing.
 His first job at the university is in a laboratory.
-At the time, Freud is an anatomy specialist.
-He studies the nervous system of eels, making him the first researcher to discover the genital organs of eels.
+At the time, Freud was busy studying the nervous system of eels, discovering great things like the genitals of eels.

-Little is known about cocaine.
-It was only in 1857 that enough coca leaves were brought back in good condition to allow serious studies.
-The drug itself was isolated from the leaf around 1860.
-During that time, pharmacists and chemists had introduced a range of tonics made from alcohol and coca leaves.
+Cocaine was relatively obscure at this point.
+It was only in 1857 that coca leaves were transported back in a condition suitable for serious study, and the drug itself was isolated from these leaves around 1860.
+During this period, pharmacists and chemists began to explore tonics made from alcohol and coca leaves, even though the full effects on the body and brain were not yet understood.

 Freud ordered a gram of cocaine from a local pharmacy called Angel’s and received it during the week of April 24th.
 Despite his concerns about the cost of the drug (he had miscalculated the quantity, and it ended up costing him a tenth of his monthly salary), the first thing he did was to take a twentieth of a gram himself.